Swimming Pool Inspections in Tulsa & the Surrounding Areas

 How often do you think about your pool?
 If you're like most people, the answer is probably not very often.
 After all, pools are just pieces of equipment that need to be maintained in order to work properly.
 But there's more to it than that!

 Pools can actually be safety hazards if they aren't inspected on a regular basis.
 And when we say "inspected," what we really mean is "checked for structural damage and water chemistry problems."
-That means draining the pools and checking for any cracks or leaks before filling it back up again with fresh water.
+That means draining the pool and checking for any cracks or leaks before filling it back up again with fresh water.

 What is a pool inspection and why does it matter